pedronachtigall/Repeat-annotation-pipeline/README.md

 The genome is linked to the manuscript ["A Segregating Structural Variant Defines Novel Venom Phenotypes in the Eastern Diamondback Rattlesnake"]() published in *Molecular Biology and Evolution* and it is available in a [figshare repository](https://figshare.com/projects/Eastern_diamondback_rattlesnake_Crotalus_adamanteus_-_haplotype-resolved_genome_assembly/200614).

-Download and uncompress the genome data:
+Download and decompress the genome data:
 ```
 wget https://figshare.com/ndownloader/files/45450430 -O Cadamanteus_genome.fasta.gz
 gzip -d Cadamanteus_genome.fasta.gz